Skip to content

 How do we balance document compliance with data protection?

-The compliance program must integrate UK GDPR requirements from the design stage.
-This means collecting only the documents strictly necessary for the stated purpose (data minimisation), defining proportionate retention periods, securing access and transfers, and implementing procedures to respond to data subject requests (access, rectification, erasure).
-Our GDPR guide covers these requirements in detail.
+The compliance program must integrate Privacy Act requirements from the design stage.
+This means collecting only the documents strictly necessary for the stated purpose (APP 3 โ€” collection of solicited personal information), defining proportionate retention periods, securing access and transfers (APP 11 โ€” security of personal information), and implementing procedures to respond to data subject requests (access under APP 12, correction under APP 13).
+For organisations also subject to the Consumer Data Right (CDR) under the Treasury Laws Amendment (Consumer Data Right) Act 2019, additional data sharing and consent management requirements apply.